arizonatribe/vanillas/README.md

 && until you find it (native) x 757,239,104 ops/sec ±1.65% (82 runs sampled)
 Fastest is && until you find it (native)
 ```

+There's really no comparison to native in this type of functionality.
+It's recommended (if possible) to add the [babel-plugin-optional-chaining](https://www.npmjs.com/package/babel-plugin-transform-optional-chaining) to your `.babelrc` (or webpack `babel-loader`) since it gives you the speed of native without the very messy and typo-prone native syntax.
+The optional chaining syntax is currently a Stage 1 ECMAScript proposal and it's fairly straightforward: `obj?.lorem?.consectetur?.adipiscing`

 #### Reduce